Broadcast News Analysts analyze, interpret, and broadcast news received from various sources.

-Broadcast News Analysts with little to no experience tend to make between $27370 and $38960 while the more experienced ones make over $111290 per year.
+Broadcast News Analysts with little to no experience tend to make between $27370 and $37970 while the more experienced ones can earn over $111610 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Broadcast News Analyst is to move to a higher paying state like FL.
-Right now, the highest paying states for Broadcast News Analysts are FL, OK, AZ, NJ and AL.
+One of the easiest ways to increase your salary as a Broadcast News Analyst is to move to a higher paying state like WA.
+Right now, the highest paying states for Broadcast News Analysts are WA, DC, NY, CA and FL.

-3 other factors that can increase your salary as A Broadcast News Analyst is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Broadcast News Analyst is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Broadcast News Analysts what degree they had when they got the job and most of them said they had a Bachelors degree followed by Associates degree.
+We asked other Broadcast News Analysts what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a High School Diploma.